kh9sd/RSA-thing/README.md

 Of course, human error tends to play a hand here, so if *p* and *q* aren't randomly selected enough, if one of those crucial numbers leaks, or if you get with some BS like a timing attack, then a hacker can break the encryption.

+It's also interesting to note that technically there IS a way to factor numbers efficiently, which like we said would break RSA.
+The problem is that [the process](https://en.wikipedia.org/wiki/Shor%27s_algorithm) needs a fucking QUANTUM computer to work.
+So it doesn't work on any real computer in use today.
+With quantum computing being the absolute cutting edge of research right now and the largest number successfully factored with that algorithm being 15 as of December 2021, RSA is still safe.
+But yeah, if quantum computing continue to develop successfully, eventually RSA will be broken.

-But in theory, this is why RSA is secure.
+But in theory, this is why RSA is secure (for now).

 ## Why the math works
 The magic of the math behind RSA is related to modular arithmetic, especially modular